Islamic fundamentalism: Definitions and descriptions

-Definitions vary as to what Islamic fundamentalism exactly is and how it differs from Islamism (or political Islam) or Islamic revivalism.
 The term fundamentalism has been deemed misleading by those who suggest that all mainstream Muslims believe in the literal divine origin and perfection of the Quran and are therefore "fundamentalists", and others who believe it is a term that is used by outsiders in order to describe perceived trends within Islam.
-A professor of religious studies at Georgetown University, John L. Esposito, criticized the term "Islamic Fundamentalism" due to its ambiguous nature due to its usage being heavily influenced through a Western lens of Christian presuppositions.
+A professor of religious studies at Georgetown University, John L. Esposito, criticized the usage of the term "Islamic Fundamentalism" due to its ambiguous nature; asserting that the linguistic deployment of the term has been heavily influenced through Western-centric lens of Christian presuppositions.
 According to him, the more appropriate terms would be "Islamic revivalism" and "Islamic activism", since the traditions of Tajdid (revival) and Islah (reform) are rooted within the Islamic religious history, from the early Islamic centuries to the contemporary times.
 During the 1990s, the post-Soviet states used "Islamic fundamentalism" as a synonym for "Wahhabism".

-Some Islamic fundamentalists include Sayyid Qutb, Ibn Saud, Abul Ala Mawdudi, and Israr Ahmed.
+Some 20th century preachers and writers sometimes dubbed Islamic fundamentalist include Sayyid Qutb, Ibn Saud, Abul Ala Mawdudi, and Israr Ahmed.
 The Wahhabi movement and its funding by Saudi Arabia is often described as being responsible for the popularity of contemporary Islamic fundamentalism.

-From this specific regional context, Islamic fundamentalism can be seen as a branch of the far-right.
+Definitions vary as to what Islamic fundamentalism exactly is and how it differs from Islamism (or political Islam) or Islamic revivalism.